S4DS-IEM/S4DS-Bot/README.md

 # S4DS-Bot

-S4DS discord bot which primarily serves for arXiv and Kaggle functionality.
+S4DS discord bot which primarily serves for arXiv, kaggle and educational memes (using reddit) functionality.

 This is a bot programmed entirely in python3 (Version 3.7+), primarily using discord.py (V 1.x(+) ), also known as the "Rewrite" version of discord.py.